mtlynch/mtlynch.io/_posts/2019-12-20-digitizing-vhs-tapes.md

 * Capture as much of the data in an application-agnostic format
   * Clip descriptions, time codes, dates, etc.
   * If you keep it in an application specific format (or worse, throw it away), it's difficult for you to reproduce the work if you decide on a different solution.
+  * When you watch the videos during editing, you're seeing lots of useful metadata.
+You'll lose it if you don't capture it.
+    * What's happening in the video?
+    * Who's in the video?
+    * When was it recorded?
+    * Is this video good?
+I tag my favorite clips "best of"
+* Make a montage!
+  * Slow show is great.
+I discovered this by mistake.
+  * Montages are all about the music.
+"Slow Show" by whoever is amazing for montages and nobody knows.

 ## Source code